COLA: A Benchmark for Compositional Text-to-image Retrieval

-\xhdr{Vision-language aligment.} Recently, there has been a flurry of image-text alignment models trying to learn the similarity of matched images and text in various ways.
-Some models use separate unimodal encoders~\cite{radford_learning_2021, jia_scaling_2021} for the image and text, whereas some~\cite{singh_flava_2022, li_align_2021, alayrac_flamingo_2022, dou_coarse--fine_2022} use multimodal encoders as well.
+\xhdr{Vision-language aligment.} Recently, there has been a flurry of image-text alignment models to learn the similarity of matched images and text in various ways.
+Some models use separate unimodal encoders~\cite{radford_learning_2021, jia_scaling_2021} for the image and text, whereas some~\cite{singh_flava_2022, li_align_2021, alayrac_flamingo_2022, dou_coarse--fine_2022, schiappa2023probing} use multimodal encoders as well.
 Various strategies such as hard negative mining~\cite{li_align_2021}, concept distillation~\cite{radenovic_filtering_2023}, and maintaining the momentum of image-text mappings~\cite{he_momentum_2020} have been employed to push performance.
-We focus on testing and improving the attribute-object binding capability of such models and choose the most seminal model, CLIP~\cite{radford_learning_2021}, which is widely adopted in various concurrent vision-language research/applications~\cite{tan_language-guided_nodate, kim_diffusionclip_2022, rombach_high-resolution_2022}.
-Recently proposed localization models~\cite{kamath_mdetr_2021, li_grounded_2022, zhang_glipv2_2022} can localize open queries about objects with attributes in images, but we observe that they perform poorly at text-to-image retrieval.
-Our approaches do not use any bounding box annotations.
+We focus on testing and improving the attribute-object binding capability of such models and choose the most seminal model, CLIP~\cite{radford_learning_2021}, which is widely adopted in various concurrent vision-language research/applications~\cite{tan2023languageguided, kim_diffusionclip_2022, rombach_high-resolution_2022}.
+Our approaches do not use any box annotations unlike recent text localization models~\cite{kamath_mdetr_2021, li_grounded_2022, zhang_glipv2_2022}, which we also see to underperform on text-to-image retrieval.

 \xhdr{Adapting foundational models.} Since training a new VLM from scratch is expensive, we wish to formulate a simple adapter that improves the compositional attribute-object binding.
 Various works explore adapting foundation models~\cite{alfassy_feta_2022} with prompt-tuning~\cite{zhou_learning_2022}, linear-probing~\cite{alain_understanding_2018}, and fine-tuning with residual connections~\cite{gao_clip-adapter_2021}.
 Prompt-tuning~\cite{lester_power_2021} learns the embedding layer of the word inputs and keeps the model frozen.
 Inspired by the success of prompt-tuning~\cite{lester_power_2021}, some works have also explored prompting in the vision~\cite{jia_visual_2022, bahng_exploring_2022} and vision-language~\cite{zhou_learning_2022, saito_prefix_2022}, and also for single attribute-object compositions~\cite{nayak_learning_2022}.
 Our optimal finetuning strategy improves significantly over prompt and fine-tuning for attribute-object compositions in even more difficult settings.
 Our multi-modal strategies are similar to MAPL~\cite{manas_mapl_2022}, except our lightweight adapter attends over language and vision representations, whereas MAPL only attends over language.